kandizzy/ball-is-life/assets/thank_you.md

 ### THANK YOU
 ---

 That's a wrap!
-If you gotten this far here's some more information [about me](https://about.me/carrie).
+If you've gotten this far here's some more information [about me](https://about.me/carrie).

 Please do get in touch!